Autofill Help

 - Fill out some fields.

-- Click on the Autofill icon in the toolbar (if you don't see the icon, then it's most likely hidden, so click on the menu icon to get to it).
+- Click the Lightning Autofill icon in the toolbar (if you don't see the icon, then it's most likely hidden, so click the menu icon to get to it).

 - Create a new profile to save the rules in if you want to organize them by topic or website (this step is optional).

-- Q How come some fields are not being autofilled?
-For the life of me I cannot get this to work!
+- Q 2.
+How come some fields are not being autofilled?
+For the life of me I can't get this to work!

-- A The web is like a wilderness—you never know what you'll encounter.
-With this said, there are generally two types of forms that can trip up Autofill:
+- A The web is like a wildernessβyou never know what you'll encounter.
+With this said, there are generally two types of forms that can trip up Lightning Autofill:

 name

 attribute changes to "fname1481162889085", so of course the rule won't match anymore and hence this field will not get autofilled.
 In such cases, you'll have to manually tweak the rules generated by the infobar so that they will continue to match.
-You can either try a shorter, more generic Regular Expression pattern like ^fname
+You can either try a shorter, more generic regular expressions (regex) pattern like^fname

 <input>